berkeley-scf/tutorial-databases/R-and-Python.md

 operations), but it has its own somewhat involved syntax and concepts.
 The above just scratches the surface of what you can do with it.

-## 3.2 Using dplyr syntax with data.table
+## 3.2 Using dplyr syntax with data.table in R

 Rather than learning the data.table syntax, one can also use dplyr syntax with data.table objects.